 If a user attempts to submit a report exceeding an allowance set to Prevent Report Submission, a message appears and blocks the user from submitting the report.

 Approving Reports with Allowances

 Approvers see the same Allowance Tracker as submitters when approving expenses as part of an allowance.
 This allows approvers to make better approval decisions, as well as gives them insight into how their users are tracking toward budgets

-Accountant-level users will have access to a new Allowances Report, found under the Reporting tab.
+Accountant-level users have access to an Allowances Report, found under the Reporting tab.
 This report gives the accountant a company-wide view of all allowances and the current progress of each.

 The report contains each allowance’s total amount, the current amount by status (Draft, Pending, or Processed), as well as a Variance.
 This helps accountants quickly identify over-budget allowances.